 Kouncilhouse – Tick Till Friday

 We’ve been fans here at LSM of Kouncilhouse’s music for well over a decade now and although we’re used to him dropping Breakbeat bombs, his new 13 track album ‘Tick Till Friday’ sees him open the door to a wide range of other styles and influences that lie close to his heart and the results are simply breathtaking!

 3 is always the magic number, so it would work well if the third track on the album was a piece of magic itself and that it is!
-‘Bailey’ is a sublime slice of heart wrenching Liquid D n B with a vocal hook that takes you way off into the clouds.
-Things take an extremely lively turn with the next track and sees something of a return to Kouncilhouse’s roots, with the fierce Breakbeat sounds of ‘Los Angeles’.
-A future Breaks classic without doubt!
+‘Bailey’ is a sublime slice of heart-wrenching Liquid D n B with a vocal hook that takes you way off into the clouds.
+Things take an extremely lively turn with the next track, we see something of a return to Kouncilhouse’s roots, with the fierce Breakbeat sounds of ‘Los Angeles’.
+A future Breaks classic without a doubt!

 For track 7 it’s time to get those hands in the air and welcome into your lives the euphoric Ravey Breaks belter ‘Feels Like’ that is a collab with his good friend, Amber Angell.
 Press play, close your eyes and you’ll be instantly transported to a warehouse party in the middle of the dance floor where every single person is having the best time ever, just like it used to be.
-‘Melancholy’ is the title of the next track and kind of gives the game away with it’s title.
-This soul-stirring masterpiece would not be out of place in an Oscar winning film and shows that there’s many strings to the Kouncilhouse bow.
+‘Melancholy’ is the title of the next track and kind of gives the game away with its title.
+This soul-stirring masterpiece would not be out of place in an Oscar-winning film and shows that there are many strings to the Kouncilhouse bow.

 Links for Kouncilhouse :